nullpo-head/wsl-distrod/README.md

-# Distrod: a systemd-based meta-distro for WSL2
+# Distrod - WSL2 Distros with Systemd!

 [![CI](https://github.com/nullpo-head/wsl-distrod/actions/workflows/ci.yaml/badge.svg)](https://github.com/nullpo-head/wsl-distrod/actions)

-Distrod is a meta-distro for WSL2 that allows you to install Ubuntu, Arch Linux, Gentoo and many other distros with systemd in a minute, or make your current distro run systemd.
+Distrod is a systemd-based meta-distro for WSL2 that allows you to install Ubuntu, Arch Linux, Gentoo and many other distros with systemd in a minute, or make your current distro run systemd.

 Distrod also provides built-in auto-start feature and port forwarding service.